WangYijun-OUC/snap-bot-revamped/README.md

 ##
 This program does not access game memory or modify files but please be clear that using it can result in account suspension when detected or reported by other players.

+## Credits:
+* strategies, battlepass XP from 7F and 可可丁
+* Used small section of code from AdriaGual's [Marvel Snap Bot](https://github.com/AdriaGual/marvel-snap-bot)

 ## License: